yl2811-cmd/Showheel/wwwroot/story-engl.md

 Anna saw a drop-out—Kassia exited the conversation for a second and then returned.
 The reader had a P-17 and pieced it together himself.
 Simultaneously addressing robotization: Kassia will help Milo move things (warm), and will also pause for a second when "communication is lost" (crack).
 Both sides exist within the same context.

-**★ Kassia Airband Maintenance Beat (Anna perceives via shared radio):** Pre-departure radio check.
-Both airships are operating on the same frequency.
-Anna, on her airship, hears Kassia's radio scanning each frequency band—standard procedure, pausing for one second at each band before moving on to the next.
-When it reaches a certain band—a two-second silence—it doesn't immediately switch off.
-The pause is half a beat longer than the standard check.
+**★ Kassia's frequency band maintenance beat (Anna sensed via shared radio):** Pre-flight radio check.
+Kassia scans frequencies near the cockpit—standard procedure, pausing for one second on each frequency before moving on to the next.
+When a certain frequency is scanned—a two-second silence—is not immediately dialed.
+This pause is half a beat longer than the standard check.
 Then it continues.
-Anna hears that half-beat silence.
+Anna, who is nearby, hears that half-beat silence.
 She doesn't know what frequency it is.
 She doesn't parse it.
-She continues with her own takeoff checks.
+She continues with her takeoff checks.
 The empty frequency band before Arc 4's first departure.
 This is the first time it has been shown on screen in the 19 episodes following Episode 38.
 "Half a beat too late" is a subtle leak from Kassia's body during her Pre-Axiom state.
 The upcoming southward geographical direction made this habitual movement heavier.
 She herself might not have consciously held onto it.